 Peter Bollenbecker, Vice President of Finance and Chief Financial Officer

 In 2016, Peter Bollenbecker was appointed to the position of vice president of Finance and chief financial officer for NASSCO.
 Since 2003, Peter served as NASSCO’s senior director and controller with additional responsibilities as assistant treasurer and officer.
 In these roles, Peter maintained responsibility for all finance, accounting, audit and risk management activities, and workers’ compensation operations.

-Debora Burke, Vice President of Human Resources
+Debora Burke, Vice President and General Counsel

 William Cuddy, Vice President of Operations